 - Tiny house trailer (on wheels) may be an adventurous undertaking allowing you to explore and see the world before settling down – take a look at this collection of 17 tiny homes on wheels that people built for $12K – $25K including appliances.

-- It is more affordable than your regular 3 bedrooms, 2 baths home in the suburbs, as you can build it yourself: design your own tiny house, order prefab tiny house kit, or buy an existing dwelling in a tiny house community.
+- It is more affordable than your regular 3 bedrooms, 2 baths real estate in the suburbs, as you can build it yourself: design your own tiny house, order prefab tiny house kit, or buy an existing dwelling in a tiny house community.

 - As the initial housing cost is less (between $19,000 and $60,000, on average, depending on its size and finishes) you can really splurge on the land and put it near the lake, in the mountains, or right at the ocean front – but make sure to check the legal issues first.

 - If you pay cash for a prefab tiny house kit or save money and slowly build your own tiny custom home, you can completely eliminate the mortgage costs.
-These savings, over a long period of time, are huge (hundreds of thousands), as the biggest portion of your mortgage payment goes towards the interest.
+These savings, over a long period of time, are huge (hundreds of thousands), as the biggest portion of your mortgage payment for the traditional real estate property goes towards the interest.
 Just think of all the trips you may take!

 - If you invest in a moveable tiny house on wheels, it can move with you if you are relocating for a job offer or just decide to change the scenery.
 If your tiny home is portable, it may be legal living in it on an employer’s land, if he/she allows it.
 This is another way to use accessory dwelling unit (ADU) laws to your advantage.